64Notes/64notes.com/_posts/2013-04-23-business-side-of-things.markdown

 ## More Financial Planning
 The buck doesn't stop there, apart from day-to-day, month-to-month planning.
 Then there is often fund-raising, equity munching, and soul-selling-to-Satan things to deal with.

-Often looked upon as a waste of time by Sherlocks.
+Often looked upon as a waste of time by Sherlock(s).
 They'd rather fix an IE bug than sit through a meeting with investor.

 While for business people, this is a natural thing.

-## Non-Tech Outlook for Startup (Product or Service)
+## Non-Tech Side of the Startup (Product or Service)
-Whatever it is that you provide - there is technical outlook of it (Google is just a database that needs to query very fast with some magic) and then there is business side of it (people looking for things, people want to get looked at, money!).
+Whatever it is that you provide - there is technical side of it (Google is just a database that needs to query very fast with some magic) and then there is business side of it (people looking for things, people want to get looked at, money!).

-Having that extra eye that has a different view-point puts thing into 3D.
+Having that extra eye that has a different way of thinking puts thing into 3D.
 Suddenly you can see much more.

 ## Get Customers
 This one might sound like - oh the sales guy.
 But it isn't.
 Getting more customers should be everyone's deal (and keeping customers more than that).